google/libphonenumber/README.md

 ## Java

-The [Java demo](https://libphonenumber.appspot.com/) is updated with a slight delay after the GitHub release.
+The [Java demo](https://libphonenumber.appspot.com/) is updated with a slight delay after the GitHub release..

 Last demo update: v8.13.41.